New Student Information

 - Any type of heating unit or appliance with exposed heating elements are not permitted (space heater, hot plate, etc.)

 - All beds at CSB are standard twin sized beds.
-A limited supply of XL mattresses are available by request on a first some first served basis.
+A limited supply of XL mattresses are available by request on a first-come, first-served basis.

 Bedlofts and mini-fridges are available for rent through Bedloft.com.
-They also carry futons for sale.
-If you complete your order by July 30th, it will be delivered to your room prior to your arrival.
+If you complete your order by July 27th, it will be delivered to your room prior to your arrival.
 If it is ordered after this date, it can be picked up at Mary Commons or the Margretta/Lottie loading dock on move-in day.
 Place all orders or return requests at Bedloft.com.
 Students at the College of Saint Benedict can order lofts at any time throughout the school year.
 Students will be contacted to set up a time to deliver the loft.

-The CSB Residential Life Handbook outlines the residential policies and guidelines.
+The CSB Residential and Housing Life Handbook outlines the residential policies and guidelines.

 Continuous Meal Punch - This plan allows unlimited entry to the Gorecki Dining Center or the Refectory 7 days a week during designated operating hours.